NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     inaccurate, artificially create a triangulation point this far ahead of the camera, in units of meters.
 Some of these may be later filtered as outliers.

+--rig-config <string>
+    Assume that the cameras are acquired with a set of rigs with this configuration file (:numref:`jitter_rig`).
+The intrinsics will be read, but not the transforms between sensors, as those will be auto-computed (unless ``--use-initial-rig-transforms`` is set).
+The optimized rig, including the sensor transforms, will be saved.

+--fix-rig-translations
+    Fix the translation component of the transforms between the sensors on a rig.

+--fix-rig-rotations
+    Fix the rotation component of the transforms between the sensors on a rig.

+--use-initial-rig-transforms
+    Use the transforms between the sensors (``ref_to_sensor_transform``) of the rig given by ``--rig-config``, instead of computing them from the poses of individual cameras.

 --overlap-limit <integer (default: 0)>
     Limit the number of subsequent images to search for matches to